newscript.com online radio journalism tutorial

 Prevention is the best medicine

-Many on-air snafus are due to the carelessness that accompanies haste.
-Perhaps the most prevalent mistake involves playing the wrong cut.
-At stations that still use tape, this problem is easily prevented by properly labeling and stacking your carts.
-I was always amazed when visiting newsrooms at how often I saw carts lying around with only the tiniest of illegible scrawls to identify them.
-Carts should be marked with the name of the speaker (the newsmaker for an actuality, the reporter for a voicer or wrap), the number of seconds the cut runs, a slug (story title) that matches a story title on the script, and perhaps even the outcue and a further identifying number that matches a number written at the top of the script.
+Nowadays, sound files are stored and ordered on computer, but we still occasionally hear the wrong cut being played.
+Utilize all the ID information available for the sound files by including the name of the speaker (the newsmaker for an actuality, the reporter for a voicer or wrap), the number of seconds the cut runs, a slug (story title) that matches a story title on the script, and perhaps even the outcue and a further identifying number that matches a number written at the top of the script.

 For example, you have a 10-second actuality of Middleville Mayor Jane Smith discussing plans for the city to build a downtown parking garage.
 The cut runs as follows: